Consteel/manual/release-notes/58-Build 4568-Version 19 Hotfix 4.md

 _**Bug fixes:**_

-- Issues with loading sections from the library have been resolved.
+- Issues with loading sections from the library when IFC files were imported into models have been resolved.
+As a precaution, it is recommended to reopen models containing IFC files imported since version 19 and rerun the calculations in the new version.
 - Fixed an issue where node loads in older .smadsteel files changed when the file was opened multiple times.
 - Fixed an issue where imported circular hollow sections from IFC showed incorrect utilization due to a bimoment parameter.